 In October 2015, prior to switching my job to boost my ‘so called’ corporate career, I took a two week break.
-The plan was to do a road trip, 720km away, to Hyderabad.
-Here are the key takeaways from my first trip ever…
+The plan was to do a road trip, 720 km all the way to Hyderabad.
+Here’s what I learnt about Hyderabad from my first trip ever…

 As much as I love my food, I was never able to finish a dish that I ordered while in Hyderabad.
 The Hyderabadis have a large appetite for food.
 Don’t let the waiter fool you when he says a Biryani plate will suffice for one.
 If you order a plate of Biryani in Hyderabad, three average eaters can finish the meal.
 And if you order a Biryani family thali for three, it is good enough for five to six people.
 The concept of buffet seems apt to them.